slamora/brackets-wiki/Brackets-Node-Process:-Overview-for-Developers.md

 Future Work
 -----------

+ * **Linux** -- Work with community to integrate into Linux shell

  *  **Implement "safe mode" in node core** -- It is easy to write a domain that continually crashes Node.
 Right now, if we get two crashes within 5 seconds, we do _not_ restart the node process.
 The risk here is that the user will install an extension that repeatedly crashes node, parts of Brackets will become unusable.
 For the things we have implemented now, this isn't a huge problem.
 But, if we start using node for filesystem access, that means we could get into a state where the user's node process crashes and he or she can't save their open documents.

      A fix for this would be to implement a "safe mode" in node core that doesn't allow registering of new domains.
 We would only load known-good domains (e.g. a filesystem domain).
-On any un-intended crash/restart, we would enter this safe mode.
+On any unintended crash/restart, we would enter this safe mode.

  * **Remove auto-reconnect / auto-reload-domains from NodeConnection** -- This code seems to work great, and has unit tests that seem to consistently pass.
 But it's really complicated, which means it's more likely to have bugs.
 If we go to a safe mode, we might be able to remove this logic.
 (But maybe not: We want intended reloads that happen during the development process to work properly.)

  * **Improve the event infrastructure** -- Right now, we send all events to every connection.
-We could instead have connections register for events they care about so that we don't transfer unwanted data over the websocket
+We could instead have connections register for events they care about so that we don't transfer unwanted data over the websocket.

  * **Figure out a way to transfer binary data very quickly** -- Right now, the safest way to transfer binary data over the websocket is to base64 encode it.
 Ugh.
 We don't actually use binary data in Brackets right now, so this isn't a problem.
 But it could be soon...

+ * **Use named pipes for communication with parent process** -- Right now, we're using stdin/stdout, which was easy but is not ideal.
+This would also allow us to move to overlapped reads on Windows and would make it cleaner to capture crash debugging info in syslogs.

+ * **Add more infrastructure around preventing abandoned processes** -- Upon successful launch/closing, the shell could check for abandoned Brackets-node processes and kill them.